GSA/digitalgov.gov/content/posts/2015-02-09-the-content-corner-content-pillars-the-foundation-of-any-effective-content-strategy.md

 ---
+url: /2015/02/09/the-content-corner-content-pillars-the-foundation-of-any-effective-content-strategy/
 date: 2015-02-09 1:33:53 -0400
-title: 'The Content Corner\: Content Pillars\: The Foundation of Any Effective Content Strategy'
+title: 'The Content Corner: Content Pillars: The Foundation of Any Effective Content Strategy'
 summary: 'If you and your organization don&rsquo;t already have a content strategy, then you are most likely working too hard to create content that is less effective in communicating your desired message and less relevant to your end-user.
 The lack of a content strategy can leave you at the mercy of the content &ldquo;beast&rdquo; where you'
-authors: [tyrus-manuel]
+authors:
+  - tyrus-manuel
 categories:
   - Communities
   - Content